-To assemble our sample of US jumps, we first identify all days on which the CRSP Value-Weighted Total Market Index rose or fell by at least 2.5 percent (close to close, including dividends).
+To assemble our sample of US jumps, we identify all days on which the CRSP Value-Weighted Total Market Index rose or fell by at least 2.5 percent (close to close, including dividends).
 Before 1926, we use the Global Financial Data (GFD) extension of the Dow Jones index.
-The 2.5 percent threshold yields 1,179 daily US jumps from 1900 to 2023.
+The 2.5 percent threshold yields 1,179 daily jumps from 1900 to 2023.
+These jump days account for 3.5 percent of all trading days, one-fifth of the absolute daily variation, and one-half of the daily quadratic variation over the 124 years covered by our study.

-Next, we search for next-day articles about each jump in six major US newspapers.
+We search for next-day articles about each jump in six major US newspapers.
 During the internet era, articles often appear online after market close on the jump-day in question.
 Coders search for articles that mention phrases like 'stock market,' 'wall street,' 'S&P,' or 'Dow Jones' in the title, synopsis, or index of descriptive terms.
 They avoid summaries, abstracts, digests, and the like (i.e., articles with fewer than 300 words) when coding the jumps.
 If the search query yields multiple articles for a particular jump and paper, the coder selects the first one unless it proves uninformative.
 This process yields at least one article for all US jumps since 1900.

 We follow the same approach for the United Kingdom.
-That is, we first identify all daily market moves that satisfy the 2.5 percent threshold and then search for next-day articles about the jump in question in four leading newspapers.
+That is, we first identify all daily market moves that satisfy the |2.5| percent threshold and then search for next-day articles about the jump in question in four leading newspapers.
 To quantify daily moves in the UK market, we use GFD's "UK Industrials" index from 1930 to 1983, the FTSE 100 index from 1984 to 1993, and the FTSE 100 total return index from 1994 to 2020.
 Coders search for articles that contain terms like 'FTSE,' 'London stock exchange,' 'stock market,' 'equity market,' and 'share prices' to identify relevant articles.
 We mostly use articles longer than 300 words, but we relax this criterion in the early years for the Financial Times, which often contained short articles.

 Outside the United States and the United Kingdom, we focus on articles published in one or two leading domestic newspapers of record for the country in question (e.g., the Globe and Mail and Toronto Star for Canada).
 For papers published in languages other than English, we rely on native speakers to identify, read, and code the newspaper articles.
 If the last trading day of the week occurs on a Friday or Saturday, we consider articles published before the market opens on the following Monday.
-We depart from the 2.5 percent threshold for about half the countries in our sample, selecting higher thresholds for countries with greater daily market volatility.
+We depart from the |2.5| percent threshold for about half the countries in our sample, selecting larger values for countries with greater daily market volatility.
 Appendix Table A1 reports the sample period, jump threshold, and newspapers for each country.
-The stock markets in Brazil and Turkey are so volatile that we chose to examine only a random subset of their jumps.
+The stock markets in Brazil and Turkey are so volatile that we examine only a random subset of their jumps.